-- Patented in 1856, they were inexpensive and made by the million.
-There are no negatives for tin types.
-Small 1⁄2 x 1 inch images were called 'gems' and affixed to cardboard or worn in jewelry. - Early images were enclosed in fancy cases, but most of what you would find today are caseless varnished images.
+Patented in 1856, these were inexpensive and made by the millions.
+There are no negatives for

+- Small 1⁄2 x 1-inch images were called 'gems' and affixed to cardboard or worn in jewelry. - Early images were enclosed in fancy cases, but most of what you would find today are caseless varnished images (few still have their paper enclosures). - These suffer from exposure to the elements.
+Because of the perceived indestructibility of the images, they can be in poor condition.

-- Hastily produced, they lack definition.
-Images are reversed because of the printing plate process. - These suffer from exposure to the elements.
-Because of the perceived indestructibility of the images, they can be in poor condition. - Tin types are particularly susceptible to rust especially If the varnished layer of the tin type became damaged and air and moisture reached the exposed metal backing. - These photographs bent very easily which caused the varnish to crack. - Many tin types that were not coated in varnish were easily scratched causing image loss.
+- Tin types are particularly susceptible to rust especially If the varnished layer of the tin type became damaged and air and moisture reached the exposed metal backing. - These photographs bent very easily which caused the varnish to crack. - Many tin types that were not coated in varnish were easily scratched causing image loss.